Bet on Buffett's company before Icahn's company -Barron's

-Warren Buffett's Berkshire Hathaway Inc (BRKa.N) trades at a lower premium and has more earnings power than Carl Icahn's Icahn Enterprises Inc (IEP.O), and investors wishing to invest alongside either billionaire may want to side with the so-called Oracle of Omaha, Barron's said in its March 10 edition.
+March 9 Warren Buffett's Berkshire Hathaway Inc trades at a lower premium and has more earnings power than Carl Icahn's Icahn Enterprises Inc, and investors wishing to invest alongside either billionaire may want to side with the so-called Oracle of Omaha, Barron's said in its March 10 edition.

 Both conglomerates posted record profit in 2013, with Berkshire recording $19.5 billion of net income and $15.14 billion of operating income while Icahn Enterprises, a so-called master limited partnership, posted a $1.03 billion profit.

-Berkshire owns more than 80 businesses including the BNSF Railway and Geico car insurance, and shares such as Wells Fargo & Co (WFC.N) and Coca-Cola Co (KO.N).
-Icahn Enterprises owns stakes in companies like auto parts maker Federal Mogul Corp (FDML.O), and through investment in an Icahn hedge fund stocks such as Apple Inc (AAPL.O) and Herbalife Ltd (HLF.N).
+Berkshire owns more than 80 businesses including the BNSF Railway and Geico car insurance, and shares such as Wells Fargo & Co and Coca-Cola Co.
+Icahn Enterprises owns stakes in companies like auto parts maker Federal Mogul Corp , and through investment in an Icahn hedge fund stocks such as Apple Inc and Herbalife Ltd.

 The two companies' shares have performed much differently so far this year.
 Berkshire's Class A shares closed on Friday at $183,772, after touching a record high earlier in the day.
 Meanwhile, Icahn Enterprises shares closed Friday at $116.69, which was 22 percent below its record set in December.